About this section

 the command window open only in case of errors.
 The other version opens a command line window and

 allows redefining some options.
-Just pressing `Enter` will fulfill generation with the default
+Just pressing `Enter` will start generation with the default

 options.